INFORMSJoC/2024.0546/src/LogTPm/Version:connections/readme.md

   Input: L, the number of links.

-  Output: a 2^L × L matrix gra whose each row represents a possible network. (global variable)
+  Output: a 2^L × L matrix whose each row represents a possible network.

 - `loop_values.m`: to compute the payoff vectors in each possible network when assuming the agents are located on a circle.

   Input: gra, a 2^L × L matrix recording all possible networks derived from `loop_graph.m`; w, a 1 × N vector of social values in the connections model.

-  Output: a 2^L × N matrix Va whose each row corresponds to the payoff vector.
+  Output: a 2^L × N matrix whose each row corresponds to the payoff vector.

 # References
 1.Jackson MO, Wolinsky A (1996).
 A strategic model of social and economic networks.
 Journal of Economic Theory, 71:44–74.